All Episodes

 They hate having to deal with bureaucrats in the forms, whether it's a permit from town to build a house, whatever the bureaucracy is, people hate it.

-And and up one of the things that uh people apparently want more and more government involved in is health care.
+And one of the things that people apparently want more and more government involved in is healthcare.

-And our buddies at the Heritage Foundation working together with the National Center for Policy Analysis and the Hoover Institution have identified ten things you probably didn't know about health care.
+And our buddies at the Heritage Foundation, working together with the National Center for Policy Analysis and the Hoover Institution, have identified 10 things you probably didn't know about health care.

-There are paragraphs associated with the ten things to prove them and back them up.
+There are paragraphs associated with the 10 things to prove them and back them up.

-Number ten, or fact number one, Americans have better survival rates than Europeans for common cancers.
+Number 10, or fact number one, Americans have better survival rates than Europeans for common cancers.

-Number two, Americans have lower cancer cancer mortality rates than Canadians.
+Number two, Americans have lower cancer mortality rates than Canadians.

 Europeans and Canadians have government-run health care.